 To access the performance of a certain organization, specific metrics are identified and these measures are necessary to make any major decision.
 In essence, total quality management is also concerned with how an organization can collect and analyze data to ensure that the process of making decisions is seamless.
 This is also in a bid to get accurate projections based on historical events.

 We couldn’t have ended this list without mentioning this, could we?
 Effective communication is not just recommended in businesses, it is proffered by relationship experts, academic scholars, and a host of professionals in other fields.
 Similarly, communication plays a major role in any effective total quality management approach.

 This is one of those cases where the results speak for itself.
 Total quality management is an approach that has achieved a tremendous amount of acceptance based on stellar recommendations and feedback.
-It is undoubtedly an approach that is required by any company looking to continually improve.
+It is undoubtedly an approach that is required by any company looking to improve continually.